aagr-abdullah/International-Soccer-Results-Data-Analysis/README.md

 # International-Soccer-Results-Data-Analysis

-This is my final project for a class I took called POLS 3316: Statistics for Political Science as part of my Data and Society minor.
-I used a dataset on internationall soccer results to perform data cleaning, data analysis, and data visualization in R. Since the curriculum was based on inferential statistics, I also performed ols regression and three different hypothesis tests.
+This is my final project for a class I took called POLS 3316: Statistics for Political Science as part of my Data and Society minor that focused on Inferential Statistics and the R programming language.

+I used a dataset that contained all international soccer results from 1872 to the present to perform data cleaning, data analysis, and data visualization in R Studio.
+My project also contains work on OLS Regressions and Hypothesis Testing.